Want to learn new ways to make extra money?

 They take great pride in their empowerment of student creativity and boundary-breaking.
 Giving students access to good technology is just a part of that philosophy.
 They’re also steadfast in their commitment to keeping education affordable.
 As such, they have frozen their tuition rates and give generous financial aid packages.

 While they don’t offer a freebie computer, they have a partnership with both Dell and Apple (like Purdue below).
-You can check those out on the manufacturer sites or here.
+You can check those out on the manufacturer sites or at the SNHU electronics store.

 Location: West Lafayette, IN